Gentoo Development Guide

 Blockers can be optional based upon USE flags as per normal dependencies.

 Blockers added to older ebuilds should not be expected to be retroactive.
 If the user already has the ebuild installed, any changes to the ebuild should not be expected to make any difference.
 This means that you should add the blockers to whichever ebuild is the newest (even if it means that logically it would seem backwards).
-For example, certain versions of portage don't like some versions of bash, but the blocker was put into bash because that was the newer package that caused the issues.
+For example, certain versions of Portage don't like some versions of bash, but the blocker was put into bash because that was the newer package that caused the issues.

 SLOT Dependencies